 The National Childhood Vaccine Injury Act was established to provide a remedy to persons who have been injured as a result of childhood immunizations, so that they do not have to engage in lengthy and expensive litigation.
 Lawyers have an obligation to inform their clients who consult them about such injuries of the possibility of recovering under the Act.

-Get Legal Help With a Defective Product Injury
+Get a Free Review of Your Defective Product Injury Claim

 Product liability actions are often quite complex, and establishing legal fault often requires the assistance and testimony of experts.
 There are several theories under which a plaintiff might bring a claim, and several defenses that might defeat such a claim.
 Additionally, every state has its own laws and specific statutes that will affect a product liability action.
-It is therefore important to schedule a free consultation with an experienced product liability attorney if you or a loved one suffers injury caused by a potentially defective product.
+Consider getting a free legal claim evaluation if you or a loved one suffers injury caused by a potentially defective product.